Suriname–Turkey relations

 Suriname–Turkey relations are the foreign relations between Suriname and Turkey.
 The Turkish ambassador in Port of Spain, Trinidad and Tobago is also accredited to Suriname.
 Turkey has an honorary consulate in Paramaribo, while Suriname has honorary consulates in Ankara and Istanbul.

-Diplomatic Relations
+Diplomatic relations

-Diplomatic relations between Turkey and Suriname have been improving consistently since the now infamous December murders.
+Diplomatic relations between Suriname and Turkey have been improving consistently since the now infamous December murders.

 On December 8, 1982 Dési Bouterse ordered a group of 13 dissidents, including a newspaper editor, two human-rights lawyers, executed, which came to be known as December murders.
 The subsequent actions by Bouterse, which included setting fire on the offices of the newspaper Vrije Stem caused a rupture in diplomatic relations between the two countries.

 Relations reached an all-time low after the telephone coup, when Bouterse dismissed the democratically-elected Nieuw Front voor Democratie en Ontwikkeling government in 1991.